Starting a new business venture is an exciting time in…

 Delancey Street is a premier, and trustworthy, invoice financing company.
 We can help you turn unpaid customer invoices into quick cash, with factoring and invoice financing.
 These are two great options for business owners who can’t pay for goods or services immediately, but need cash in order to keep their business running.

 Invoice factoring is a form of financing used to get working capital.
 Businesses will sell their open invoices to a factoring company who gives them immediate cash.
-Invoice factoring is fast, simple, and a debt-free way of getting financing for companies who cannot wait months, or weeks, for payments.
-Invoice factoring is very simple, and straightforward.
+Factoring is fast, simple, and a debt-free way of getting financing for companies who cannot wait months, or weeks, for payments.
+Factoring is very simple, and straightforward.
 Companies who use factoring typically provide a product, or service, to their customers.
 When it’s time to invoice the customer, company will send the invoice to the factoring company.
-Our invoice factoring company will advance the company a % of the value of the invoice.
+Our Factoring company will advance the company a % of the value of the invoice.
 The invoice is forwarded to the customer, who then pays the it on their normal terms.
 Once the invoice is paid to the company doing the invoice factoring – the remaining balance is paid to the company.

 Factoring isn’t a loan, and no interest is charged.
 Instead of paying interest, the cost of factoring, is based on how long it takes your customer to pay your invoice.
 Factoring fees are based on things like – dollar volume of invoices factored, credit, and payment history, of your customers and the expected payment terms.